-Prior to the summer before my freshman year of high school, I really didn't listen to a lot of my own music.
-I really only listened to what was on the radio or what my friends showed me.
-My musical tastes up to 2011 really just consisted of pop, hip-hop/rap, and R&B, with probably all of it being mainstream.
-However, since I was talking to so many different people around the country and world through that book website, I got exposed to a lot of new music.
+Prior to the summer before ninth grade, I really didn't listen to a lot of my own music.
+By probably all of it being mainstream.
+However, since I was talking to so many different people around the country and world through that website, I was exposed to a lot of new music.
 I was introduced to genres that I had never even known about: house, trip hop, various psychedelic genres, indie rock, and indie pop among so many others.
 It was also summertime, and I was out of school, so I would stay up a lot later than I usually did.
-They don't do it anymore, but MTV used to play music videos starting at 3 a.m., and this was also a place where I was able to discover new music.
-I remember being pretty traumatized by Die Antwoord's "I Fink U Freeky" music video playing at 4 a.m. one day, and although that's a story for another time, it was good exposure to music that I never would have listened to otherwise.
+They don't do it anymore, but MTV used to play music videos early in the morning, starting at 3 AM, and this was also a place where I was able to discover new music.
+I remember being pretty traumatized by Die Antwoord's I Fink U Freeky music video playing at four in the morning one day, and although that's a story for another time, it was good exposure to music that I would never have listened to otherwise.